 - Talk with your health care team about taking a type of B vitamin called biotin

 Wigs and hairpieces.
 The following tips may be helpful if you choose to wear a wig or hairpiece once hair loss begins:

-- There are shops that specifically sell wigs and hairpieces.
-If shopping for a wig or hairpiece in a retail store is not appealing, there are wig and hairpiece shops designed for people with cancer.
-You may also schedule a home appointment or place an order through a catalog.
+- There are shops that sell wigs and hairpieces.
+There are also wig and hairpiece shops designed just for people with cancer.
+Or, you can schedule a home appointment or place an order through a catalog.

 - There are many kinds of wigs and hairpieces.
-Some people want a wig or hairpiece that looks similar to their original hair.
-If this is the case, choose a wig or hairpiece before your hair falls out so it most closely matches your original hair color and style.
+Some people want a wig or hairpiece that looks similar to their own hair.
+It helps to choose a wig or hairpiece before your hair falls out so it most closely matches your hair color and style.
 Other people may want a wig or hairpiece that gives them a new hairstyle they have always wanted to try.
 A hairdresser can help you style the wig or hairpiece.

-- Sometimes wigs or hairpieces are covered by health insurance companies or classified as a tax-deductible medical expense.
-To be covered by insurance, your doctor may have to prescribe the use of a wig or a hairpiece with proper documentation.
+- Your health insurance company may cover wigs or hairpieces.
+Wigs and hairpieces may also be classified as a tax-deductible medical expense.
+Your doctor may have to prescribe a wig or hairpiece so you can submit it to your insurance company.
 Free or loaner wigs or hairpieces may also be available through your cancer center or other organizations in your community.
 Ask an oncology social worker or your nurse for resources.

-- Have your wig or hairpiece fitted properly at a wig or hairpiece shop so that it does not irritate your scalp.
+- Have your wig or hairpiece fitted properly at a wig or hairpiece shop.
+This will help keep it from irritating your scalp.

 Caring for regrown hair.
+Hair may grow back a different texture or color than your original hair.
 When your hair begins to regrow, it is important to care for it carefully.
 At first, new hair will be much finer and more easily damaged than your original hair.
 The following tips may be helpful if you are caring for regrown hair:

 - Limit washing the hair to twice a week.